guilhermesimoes/guilhermesimoes.github.io/_posts/2025-07-12-classes-considered-harmful.md

 That's right.
 If you import a class with 20 instance methods and you only use 1 method **everything gets bundled**.

 Minifiers / compressors such as [Terser], [SWC] and [esbuild] (which I will simply call "bundlers") do not tree-shake unused class methods because it is dangerous to do so.
-For example, our code could be checking if a class has a certain static method with `ServiceClass.hasOwnProperty(methodName)`.
-Or our code could be dynamically calling `classInstance[dynamicMethodName]()`.
+For example, our code could be dynamically calling `classInstance[dynamicMethodName]()`.
 There's no way bundlers can (easily) determine whether a certain method is used or not and so they do not tree-shake methods.

 ### 2. Class properties and methods are not minifiable